 Digital rectal exam (DRE)

 You will also have a digital rectal exam (DRE) done as part of your regular surveillance visits.
-Your healthcare provider will insert a gloved finger into your rectum (the bottom section of your colon) to examine the end of your prostate for any nodules (abnormal growths of tissue that may or may not be cancer).
+Your healthcare provider will insert a gloved finger into your rectum (the bottom section of your colon).
+They will examine the end of your prostate for any nodules (abnormal growths of tissue that may or may not be cancer).
 Your healthcare provider will compare these results to your previous DRE.
-A change in your DRE from one exam to the next could be a sign of a change in your cancer and is a useful tool in directing next steps in active surveillance.
+A change in your DRE from one exam to the next could be a sign of a change in your cancer.
+It is a useful tool in directing next steps in active surveillance.

-Your healthcare team will review the results from all of these tests to see if active surveillance continues to be the best treatment option for your prostate cancer.Back to top
+Your healthcare team will review the results from all of these tests to see if active surveillance remains the best treatment option for your prostate cancer.Back to top

 What to Expect During Active Surveillance

 If you and your urologist decide that active surveillance is right for you, you will be enrolled in the active surveillance program to closely monitor your cancer.
-The active surveillance program requires regular follow-up appointments which may be scheduled with your urologist or with an active surveillance APP.
+The active surveillance program requires regular follow-up appointments.
+They may be scheduled with your urologist or with an active surveillance APP.
 For more information about your schedule, see the section called “Active Surveillance Schedule.”

 At your first appointment, you will meet with your urologist to review your test results.
-If you have tests done by a healthcare provider or hospital outside of MSK, it’s very helpful to send your radiology disks, pathology slides, and copies of your laboratory test results to your healthcare provider at Memorial Sloan Kettering (MSK) to review before your appointment.
+You may have had tests done by a healthcare provider or hospital outside of Memorial Sloan Kettering (MSK).
+If so, it’s very helpful if before your appointment, you send your radiology disks, pathology slides, and copies of your laboratory test results to us to review.

-During your first appointment, you may also have the opportunity to meet the rest of your healthcare team, including your active surveillance APP and nurses.
+During your first appointment, you may also meet the rest of your healthcare team, including your active surveillance APP and nurses.

-Your urologist may not be at all your follow-up appointments, most of which will take place with an active surveillance APP.
-Your active surveillance APP will continue to work closely with your urologist managing your prostate cancer.
-Your healthcare provider will make sure to review your active surveillance schedule with you at each visit
+Your urologist may not be at all your follow-up appointments.
+Most of them will be with an active surveillance APP, who will continue to work closely with your urologist to manage your prostate cancer.
+Your healthcare provider will review your active surveillance schedule with you at each visit

 Active surveillance schedule